Typical (song): Music video

 The video for "Typical" premiered on YouTube on March 21, 2007.
 The concept video was directed by Israel Anthem and features the band performing the song backwards.

 Similar to Chris Martin's preparation for the music video for Coldplay's "The Scientist", the band rehearsed and memorized the performance in reverse.
-The video made it on the New York Post Hot List and registered more than 100,000 views in fewer than four days.
 In total, the original video has been viewed more than 4 million times.
 The video reached #7 on Billboard's Hot Video Clip Tracks chart in July 2007.
 The group garnered further buzz for the single by recreating their video in a live performance for Jimmy Kimmel Live! using the same technique that was used in the original video.
 The video was nominated for a Grammy Award on December 6, 2007, for "Best Short Form Video".